adshayanB/COVID-19-DataAnalysis/README.md

 # COVID-19 Dashboard
 This dashboard consists of interactive plots where you can query for various country data.\
 Dashboard also consists of a machine learning model that predicts and plots number of cases and deaths over the next two weeks.\
-Used Facebook's Prophet to forecast growth using John Hopkins time series data.
+Used Facebook's Prophet to forecast growth using Johns Hopkins time series data.

 # To view the dashboard on your local machine:
 Clone the Repo and install the required libraries.\